One of the top questions patients have before their mastopexy is, “How obvious will my breast lift scars be?”

 First, what we urge patients to think about is how much they want the results that a breast lift surgery can provide.
 Many of our patients come in with severely sagging breasts, which lack volume and often appear flat and droopy against the chest.
 Their nipples point downward, and these patients are very unhappy with their overall breast appearance.

-In this case, even though scarring is a certain result of breast lift surgery, for most people, the benefits outweigh this negative.
-In other words, the scars are worth it.
+In this case, even though scarring is a certain result of breast lift, for most people, the benefits outweigh this negative.
+In other words, the breast scars are worth it.

 In addition to this, it’s important to know that scars will be most visible right after surgery.
 As time goes on, most patients are going to see their healed breast lift scars blend quite nicely with the surrounding skin.